fpoussin/MotoLink/README.md

-Honda-OBD-Interface
+MotoLink
 ===================

-OBD interface and logger for Honda motorcycle.
+OBD, CAN BUS, K-Line interface and logger for motorcycles.

+Also includes a strain gauge shifter interface.